oktadev/okta-kong-origin-example/README.md

 The examples below use [HTTPie](https://httpie.org) - a modern curl replacement as well as [jq](https://stedolan.github.io/jq/) - a fast json parser

-First, you connect to the kong container:
+First, connect to the kong container:

 ```
 docker exec -it okta-kong-oidc /bin/bash
 ```

-Next, you setup routes so when a user connects to the gateway from the outside, it can direct the traffic to an inner service.
+Next, setup routes so when a user connects to the gateway from the outside, it can direct the traffic to an inner service.

 ```
 SERVICE_ID=`http -f :8001/services url=http://header-origin-example:8080 name=okta-secure | jq -r .id`
 http -f :8001/services/${SERVICE_ID}/routes paths=/
 ```

 This command uses Kong's Admin API, which runs on port `8001` by default.
 Notice how the `url` is connecting to the Spring Boot app which runs on port `8080` (within its container).
 Docker networking allows us to reference the name of one container from another - as long as they're all on the same network.